la2050/archive/_projects/2015/jvs-works-creating-hope-and-opportunity.md

   Please explain how you will evaluate your work.: "JVSWorks will evaluate the effectiveness of our Outreach Campaign throughout the year by tracking the number of attendees at our program orientation sessions.
 The impact of  JVS WorksTM Training Program will be evaluated based on the number of enrollments, completions, state certifications/industry recognized certificates, job placement rates; and job retention rates at 3, 6, and 12 months.
 Our goal is to place 83% of graduates in a job earning at least $15/hr and for 85% to retain employment at six months.  \r\nProgram staff will monitor our graduates’ success on the job by directly contacting each individual to ensure they are thriving in their new work environment.
 JVS will also track how many graduates receive promotions or go on to pursue advanced training. \r\nWe will also seek feedback from our employer partners and students to evaluate their level of satisfaction with our services, through pre- and post-program satisfaction surveys, roundtable discussions and idea exchanges."
   Are there other organizations doing similar work (whether complementary or competitive)?
 What is unique about your proposed approach?: "Each  JVS WorksTM  training program operates  a highly successful model that incorporates these essential  elements:  \r\n•\tEmployer engagement\r\nPerhaps the most distinguishing feature of JVS WorksTM programs is their high level of engagement with employers in our community.
 JVS frequently seeks feedback from our employer partners to ensure that our curriculum remains current at all times and relevant to the jobs they are seeking to fill.
 We host formal graduations for all of our JVS WorksTM programs that are immediately followed by a job fair at which recruiters from the employer partners interview every graduate.
 This greatly facilitates the numbers of our candidates who are hired, as well as the speed of the hiring process.\r\n•\tSupporting people facing barriers to employment\r\nJVS WorksTM programs specifically target the most economically- disadvantaged communities in greater Los Angeles in its recruitment efforts.
 Those served include single-parents, emancipated foster youth, veterans, people with disabilities, people for whom English is a second language, and many more.
 Further, the education requirement in each program is a high school diploma or GED, a relatively low hurdle compared with requirements for entry level jobs in other fields.  \r\n\r\n•\tAvailable at no cost to participants\r\nJVS is committed to raising the funds needed to provide these JVS WorksTM training programs at no cost to our participants, allowing them to start their career debt-free.\r\n\r\n•\tTechnical skills AND “soft” skills\r\nEach JVS WorksTM program ensures that participants receive all of the technical skills training they need in order to interview well and perform well once they secure a position.
 JVS augments this technical training with additional training in skills valued by any employer:  communication and customer service.
 We also provide the participants with all they need to mount an effective job search (resume and interviewing preparation) as well as what they will need to get off to a good start on their new job and maintain it. \r\n•\tEmployment with long-term growth opportunity\r\nEach program prepares individuals for entry-level employment in high- growth industries.
 The industries were selected in part for the career pathing opportunities they offer, facilitating income growth for our graduates as well as career progression."
   'Please identify any partners or collaborators who will work with you on this project.
 How much of the $100,000 grant award will each partner receive?': "We anticipate a grant of $100,000 from LA2050 will cover the cost of hiring a full-time staff person  needed to implement this public awareness and outreach campaign aimed at eliminating the skills gap for 350 disadvantaged individuals (18+ years old) living in communities of high poverty across Los Angeles by providing them access to JVS WorksTM Award-winning suite of training programs.
 Our outreach efforts will focus on reaching more deeply into communities of high poverty and connecting individuals who struggle with a wide range of barriers to employment with our training programs.\r\n\r\nJVS has the commitment from several funders as well as lead employers in each training industry to provide the funds needed to screen, assess, train, and place these students in jobs that link to careers with a starting wage of at least $15/hour plus benefits."
-  'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': "We anticipate a grant of $100,000 from LA2050 will cover the cost of hiring a full-time staff person  needed to implement this public awareness and outreach campaign aimed at eliminating the skills gap for 350 disadvantaged individuals (18+ years old) living in communities of high poverty across Los Angeles by providing them access to JVS WorksTM Award-winning suite of training programs.
-Our outreach efforts will focus on reaching more deeply into communities of high poverty and connecting individuals who struggle with a wide range of barriers to employment with our training programs.\r\n\r\nJVS has the commitment from several funders as well as lead employers in each training industry to provide the funds needed to screen, assess, train, and place these students in jobs that link to careers with a starting wage of at least $15/hour plus benefits."
-  'Please include a detailed budget of how you will use $100,000 to implement this project.': "JVS will use the LA2050 funds to hire a full-time staff person and cover the costs associated with creating and implementing this awareness and outreach campaign aimed at providing individuals (who have a High School degree or GED but remain unemployed or underemployed) access to in JVSWorksTM suite of training programs.
-This outreach effort will focus on communities across Los Angeles where there are few professional role models and high rates of poverty including:  Compton, Boyle Heights, Highland Park, Crenshaw, Pacoima, as well as communities in the Western San Gabriel Valley.   \r\n\r\nRecruitment Coordinator ($53,000 Salary + $15,900 Benefits).  \r\nA full-time Recruitment Coordinator will be hired to lead the outreach campaign.
-This person will be responsible for developing partnerships with local community service organizations; disseminating information about JVSWorks including admissions requirements and supportive services; and will secure free space for these programs to be conducted in the community whenever possible.
-Outreach activities will be conducted in the community and will be monitored and coordinated with the Program Training Directors.   \r\n \r\nCell Phone and Travel ($1,580)\r\nThe Recruitment Coordinator will need a cell phone as he/she is will be spending a lot of time traveling to communities across Los Angeles County to share information about JVSWorksTM  with residents and community leaders. \r\n\r\nOccupancy ($1,220)\r\nThe Recruitment Coordinator will have a desk at the main JVSWorks Training Center to use when he/she is not in the field. \r\n\r\nPrinting and Advertisements ($9,300)\r\nPrint program materials and purchase advertising space on the internet, in newspapers, benches, and/or billboards.\r\n\r\nSupportive Services ($3,000)\r\nTo provide students assistance with transportation, childcare, or any other needs-related services to ensure that the participant can attend training.\r\n\r\nFood & Paper Goods ($4,000)\r\nTo cover the cost of food and drinks provided to thousands of attendees at our recruitment & orientation sessions. \r\n\r\nAdministrative (12,000)\r\nAn administrative charge of 12% is calculated to cover the cost of JVS infrastructure costs (i.e. services from JVS’ HR, Accounting, IT, as well as senior executive staff and its related costs)."
   How do you plan to scale the success of your proposal?: >-
     JVSWorksTM outstanding program outcomes have brought recognition to our training programs which has allowed us to expand our training programs from